 - For versions older than 38 days, only the newest version from each week is stored.

-Now, we’re going to make some changes in a shop diagram.
+Now, we're going to make some changes in an example diagram.
+For the sake of simplicity let's create a diagram with only one table.

-Version control in Vertabelo doesn’t support making branches, but the similar effect can be achieved using clones.
+Version control in Vertabelo doesn't support making branches, but the similar effect can be achieved by cloning the model.
 Every version of your model may be turned into a completely new model by clicking Create new model from this version in its drop-down menu.